 Their analysis showed that one inadequately prepared patient costs BWH over $1,000.
 In fact, eight percent of procedures cancelled each year are due to inadequate preparation.
 These costs include the cost of idle labor, the cost of re-education and rescheduling, and the opportunity cost of forgone revenue.

 “Improving patient preparedness results in substantial cost savings.
-For example, lowering the cancelation and no-show rate from eight percent to four percent results in significant savings,” says Dr. Nayor.
+For example, lowering the cancelation and no-show rate from eight percent to four percent results in significant savings,” said Dr. Nayor.

 Digital innovations pave the way for a healthier future